 The first step was to create the website bluesyou.com that would compile and administer all the blues contacts and activities from throughout Europe.
 A delegation of four initiators from four countries organized the 2nd European Blues Conference during Norway’s Notodden Blues Festival the following year.
 Even the BBC heard about this European initiative and reported on the 2nd European Blues Conference and the growth of the organization.
 Several work groups – consisting solely of volunteer, non-paid idealists – were dedicated to the creation of a sustainable form of organization and the development of the union’s statutes.
 Finally, in June 2010, six charter members officially registered the union in Brussels, Belgium, as European tradition would dictate.

-At the 3rd conference in Hondarribia, Spain in summer 2010, the EBU presented itself as well as its first public project: a European band competition that will take place in Berlin on March 18th and 19th, 2011.
+At the 3rd conference in Hondarribia, Spain in summer 2010, the EBU presented itself as well as its first public project: a European band competition that took place in Berlin on March 18th and 19th, 2011.
 The conference participants present became the first to actively join the organization.
 The EBU currently has members from 26 countries.
 The first official meeting of members will take place during the Band Challenge in Berlin.
 Its goal will be to recruit large numbers of members throughout Europe who are interested in supporting and promoting the work of the EBU.
 Ultimate goal is the establishment of a permanent office to handle the Union’s work professionally, to coordinate activities, take charge of communication and organize EBU events.

 The EBU is presently made up solely of volunteer, non-paid members.
 Current chairman is Davide Grandi of Italian’s internationally renowned blues magazine Il Blues.